-1. New standards, interpretations and amendments effective from 1 January 2023
+New standards, interpretations and amendments effective from 1 January 2024

-The new standards, interpretations and amendments issued by the International Accounting Standards Board effective from 1 January 2023 do not have a significant impact on the Company's financial statements.
+The new standards, interpretations and amendments issued by the International Accounting Standards Board effective from 1 January 2024 do not have a material impact on the Company's financial statements.
 The Company has not applied new standards, interpretations and amendments which are not yet effective for the current year.

-2. New standards, interpretations and amendments not yet effective
+1. New standards, interpretations and amendments not yet effective